Amazon buys MGM for $8.45 billion, acquiring Bond, Rocky and more

-Amazon sealed an $8.45 billion deal Wednesday to buy MGM, the iconic Hollywood studio company known for releasing movies in the James Bond and Rocky franchises.
+Amazon struck a $8.45 billion deal Wednesday to buy MGM, the iconic Hollywood studio known for releasing movies in the James Bond and Rocky franchises.
 The deal sets a course to amp up Amazon Prime Video with new programming mined from MGM's long history and to bolster Amazon's existing original production arm, Amazon Studios.

 Amazon said MGM's beloved film and TV franchises are a goldmine it can dig into as it looks to create new programming -- think reboots, sequels, spin-offs and more new interpretations.

-"The real financial value behind this deal is the treasure trove of IP in the deep catalog that we plan to reimagine and develop together with MGM's talented team," Mike Hopkins, Amazon's senior vice president of Prime Video and Amazon Studios, said in a release.
+"The real financial value behind this deal is the treasure trove of IP in the deep catalog that we plan to reimagine and develop together with MGM's talented team," Mike Hopkins, Amazon's senior vice president of Prime Video and Amazon Studios, said in a release, referring to intellectual property.
 "It's very exciting and provides so many opportunities for high-quality storytelling."

 The deal is the biggest for Amazon since its $13.7 billion acquisition of the Whole Foods grocery chain in 2017.